-These are just some of the incredible instructors you can expect to learn from during the Spring 2022 Cohort session.
+These are the incredible instructors you can expect to learn from during the Winter 22-23 Cohort.
 Guest speakers will be joining us throughout the 10-weeks to add a variety of perspectives, insight, and guidance.

 IEI: Lead's Aspiring Superintendents Institute aims to prepare educational leaders for the role of superintendency through mentorship, collaboration, and further development of the necessary leadership skills to run a K-12 district.

 Over the course of 10 weeks, participants will gather virtually once a week for 2-hour sessions led by prominent superintendents and thought leaders.
 Each session will dive deeper into various aspects of the job that are not always widely discussed.
 Topics will range from organizational/operational planning to fostering relationships with board members and stakeholders to HR and talent management systems.
 Participants will be invited to two in-person national IEI Summits with sitting superintendents, district leaders and edtech partner companies.

 Cohort members will walk away with a network of district leaders and notable mentors, a deeper understanding of what superintendency entails, and a stronger sense of who you are as a leader in education.